What Is Moxa, How Is It Used, And What Are The Benefits?

 Vitality Boosting/Longevity Promoting Benefits

 There is a robust history from ancient China and Japan that talks about the daily usage of moxibustion on an acupuncture point called Stomach 36 (Zu San Li).
 This point is located one hand-width below the patella within the depression on the lateral side of the bone (tibia).
 This simple daily self-care routine is one of Chinese Medicines’ most “famous” preventative therapies.
 Daily use of indirect or direct moxa on this point helps increase one’s vitality and longevity.
-Some of These points’ actions and indications are known to help stimulate the immune system, enhance digestion, and help treat diarrhea and constipation.
+Some of these points’ actions and indications are known to help stimulate the immune system, enhance digestion, and help treat diarrhea and constipation.
 It can also increase endurance, alleviate cramps, regulate the body’s Qi, disperse stagnation, and help alleviate leg and knee pain.

 Pharmacological Effects of Moxa